aws/aws-cdk-rfcs/text/0436-gamelift-l2.md

 import * as s3 from 'aws-cdk-lib/aws-s3-assets';
 import * as gamelift from 'aws-cdk-lib/aws-gamelift';

-const script = new gamelift.Script(this, 'Realtime script', {
+// Script can be declared using either declarative version in the constructor const script = new gamelift.Script(this, 'Realtime script', {
   location: new s3.Asset(this, "SampleScriptAsset", {
     path: path.join(__dirname, 'file-asset.js')
   })
 });

+// Either using dedicated factory static method const script = Script.fromAsset(path.join(__dirname, 'file-asset.js');

 new gamelift.Fleet(this, 'Realtime server fleet', {
   script: script